PMH Health Career High School Program For Students Interested in Careers in Healthcare

 In addition to textbook knowledge and valuable hands-on experience, students also enhance their overall skills through activities such as public speaking, interviewing, and resume writing.

 If a student has interest in health, wellness, or careers in healthcare, he or she may participate in the Health Occupations Course Program.
 Through this program, we hope to engage a new generation in the exciting field of health and wellness.

 This is how we inspire.

 At Prosser Memorial Health, we love to see young people passionate about health and healthcare.
 We also like to hire from within our community to support the local economy.
-With our Health Occupations Course, we hope to inspire the young people in our community to seek careers in healthcare—and hopefully one day, a job with Prosser Memorial Health.
+With our Health Occupations Program, we hope to inspire the young people in our community to seek careers in healthcare—and hopefully one day, a job with Prosser Memorial Health.